 Being a responsible employer, you need to make sure that your 1099 contractors have their own insurance to protect their own businesses.
 There are several insurance policies that they can avail of.
 Some common coverage needed is:

-This type of coverage pays for legal fees if the contractors are sued for negligence, mistakes, and failure to deliver promised goods and services.
+This type of coverage pays for legal fees if the contractors are sued for negligence, mistakes, and failure to deliver goods and services.
 This type of insurance is best for lawyers, financial advisors, consultants, insurance agents, and real estate agents.

 Contractors are often on the road.
 If they use their cars for work, they will need commercial auto insurance.
 Regular auto insurance will not cover any vehicle used for work purposes.